 Numbers in parentheses are classroom/clinical units.

 This intensive period of clinical education and continuing preparation for practice takes place in a healthcare agency under the direct supervision of a clinical preceptor and supported by clinical faculty in the graduate program.
-Upon completion of this seven-week internship, students will have completed 252 hours in an acute-care setting; this usually consists of three 12-hour shifts per week for seven weeks.
 At the same time, students review prelicensure subject matter in preparation for NCLEX examination (RN licensing exam).
 Successful completion of the clinical residency is required to complete the prelicensure portion of the program.
 The BSN is awarded at the completion of the prelicensure portion of the program.

 NOTE: Before taking advanced practice clinical courses for completion of the MSN degree, the student must achieve the passing score required by the California BRN on the NCLEX exam.